Former Liverpool striker & renowned Spanish football commentator Michael Robinson dies aged 61 | Goal.com

 "We will be eternally grateful to you for making this man SO HAPPY, he never walked alone.
 Thank you."

-After finishing as a player, Robinson went on to enjoy a successful career as a television presenter after hanging up his boots in 1989.
+After hanging up his boots in 1989, Robinson would go on to enjoy a successful career as a television presenter and commentator and gained widespread praise for his work in Spain, where he had settled with his family.

 The former striker began his journey as a professional footballer at Preston North End, before going on to take in spells at Manchester City, Brighton, Liverpool, Queens Park Rangers and Osasuna.

-He spent a total of 14 years playing at the highest level, scoring 83 goals, and won 24 caps for the Republic of Ireland.
+He spent a total of 14 years playing at the highest level and won 24 caps for the Republic of Ireland.

 Liverpool have expressed their sadness at hearing the news of Robinson's death, while a number of La Liga stars of past and present have passed on their condolences on social media.